 Color displays offer plenty of colors and details so they’re easier to read as compared to black and white displays.
 You’ll better see and understand what is going on with color displays like what Garmin Striker Fish Finders provide.

 5. Screen Resolution

-What is the ideal resolution of a good fish finder?
+What is the ideal resolution of a good fishfinder?
 Screen resolution is measured through pixels or the number of dots on a fish finder screen.
 The display provides a detailed and clearer view with more pixels.
-Aim for a screen resolution of a minimum of 240 x 160 pixels, but a higher resolution is highly recommended for crisp images and better experience.
+Aim for a screen resolution of a minimum of 240 x 160 pixels, but a higher resolution is highly recommended for crisp images and a better experience.
 Purchase a fish finder with a large and high-quality display.

-A higher frequency means more detailed display because the transducer sends out and receive more sonar waves.
+A higher frequency means more detailed display because the transducer sends out and receives more sonar waves.
 The best ones can attain up to 400 kHz or more.
 If you fish mostly on shallow water, high frequencies, such as 192 to 200 kHz are your best choice.
 If you venture into deep water, invest in fish finders with 50 kHz transducers frequencies because they work best.